local-projects/bunch-o-tools/README.md

 ##Installation

 To install, clone repository and add any of the files you need to your project from the src folder.
-Every class or category has its own document in the docs folder.
+You can add the `Bunch-o-Tools.h` to any class to have all toolkit functions available.

+This framework requires ARC.

+##Documentation

+###BOTIndeterminateAlertView

+Use this AlertView to lock the screen while your app is doing work that the user has to wait for.
+You will have to keep a reference to the current AlertView to be able to dismiss it after your app has done the work.

 ##License